Computer Station Nation is reader-supported.

 Does the DeathAdder V3 work without Razer Synapse?

 Yes.
 The mouse ships with 800 DPI and 1,000 Hz polling configured as defaults.
-You can use it immediately without installing any software.
+Use it immediately without installing any software.
 Synapse is only needed if you want to change the DPI setting, remap buttons, adjust RGB, or use the asymmetric cut-off feature.
 Most players install Synapse once to set their preferred DPI and then disable the startup process.